From 12 January 2026, the FCA moved to digital-by-default for relevant MiFID-derived retail-client disclosures.

 It Confirms Secure Digital Delivery As The Starting Point

-For years, we treated paper or portals as the “safe” choice for durable-medium delivery and used email mainly for reminders or marketing.
+For years, many firms treated paper or portals as the “safe” choice for durable-medium delivery and used email mainly for reminders or marketing.

-The updated approach makes clear that secure digital channels can carry core disclosures, as long as they keep information intact, under the client’s control, and available to them over time.
+The updated approach makes clear that secure digital channels can carry in-scope disclosures, as long as they keep information intact, under the client’s control, and available to them over time.

 "Moving durable-medium expectations towards digital-by-default changes how advisers, platforms, and providers can think about client journeys end to end.